 Being one of the most recognizable faces of Greek mythology, Medusa has been extensively represented in modern and ancient art.
 Her face is also ubiquitous in the covers of mythology books, especially Bulfinch’s and Edith Hamilton’s.
 She and her sisters have also been mentioned in one of the most famous works of literature of our time, A Tale of Two Cities by Charles Dickens.

-Modern powerful women have proudly worn a head full of snakes to depict power, sexuality, and the acknowledgment of their emerging role in society and politics.
+Today, the image of Medusa has been taken on by powerful women, who have proudly worn a head full of snakes to depict power, sexuality, and the acknowledgment of their emerging role in society and politics.
 Some of the most famous female names have been associated with the image of Medusa, including Rihanna, Oprah Winfrey and Condoleezza Rice.